Cardinal characteristics and countable Borel equivalence relations: A general framework for combinatorial properties

-\begin{example} To show that $\frp\leq\fra$, one may simply observe that whenever the centered family $\set{a_\alpha}$ has no pseudo-intersection, then $\set{a_\alpha^c}$ is maximal and almost disjoint.
-To prove this with morphisms, let $\xi_-(b)=b$ and $\xi_+(a)=a^c$; then $\xi_+$ takes infinite almost disjoint families to families with the strong finite intersection property, and whenever $b\subset^*a^c$, we have that $b$ is almost disjoint from $a$. \end{example}
+\begin{example} To show that $\frp\leq\fra$, one may simply observe that whenever a $\set{a_\alpha}$ is maximal almost disjoint (and infinite), then the family $\set{a_\alpha^c}$ is centered and has no pseudo-intersection.
+To prove this with morphisms, let $\xi_-(b)=b$ and $\xi_+(a)=a^c$; then $\xi_+$ takes infinite almost disjoint families to families with the strong finite intersection property, and whenever $b$ is not almost disjoint from $a$, we have $b\not\subset^*a^c$. \end{example}

-Although the existence of a morphism from $\bm{A}$ to $\bm{B}$ implies that $\norm{\bm{A}}\geq\norm{\bm{B}}$, in the study of cardinal invariants one is ultimately interested in determining \emph{which models} of set theory satisfy a given cardinal inequality.
-The most important relationships between cardinal invariants are the true inequalities, that is, those which are provable in \ZFC.
-In \cite{blass-borel}, Blass notes that even if there is morphism from $\bm{A}$ to $\bm{B}$, the inequality $\norm{\bm{A}}\geq\norm{\bm{B}}$ need not be provable in \ZFC.
+Although the existence of a morphism from $\bm{A}$ to $\bm{B}$ implies that $\|\bm{A}\|\geq\|\bm{B}\|$, in the study of cardinal characteristics one is ultimately interested in determining \emph{which models} of set theory satisfy a given cardinal inequality.
+Of special importance are those relationships between cardinal characteristics that are provable in ZFC.
+In \cite{blass-borel}, Blass notes that even if there is a morphism from $\bm{A}$ to $\bm{B}$, the inequality $\|\bm{A}\|\geq\|\bm{B}\|$ may fail in a forcing extension (with $\bm{A}$ and $\bm{B}$ interperted in the extension).
 In that paper Blass proposes that one look instead for \emph{definable} morphisms, and he establishes the following.

 \begin{thm}[Blass] Suppose that there is a Borel morphism from $\bm{A}$ to $\bm{B}$, meaning that the components $\xi_-,\xi_+$ are Borel functions.
-Then the inequality $\norm{\bm A}\geq\norm{\bm B}$ cannot be violated by forcing. \end{thm}
+Then the inequality $\|\bm A\|\geq\|\bm B\|$ cannot be violated by forcing. \end{thm}

-For our purposes, even Borel morphisms are insufficient since the existence of such a morphism from $\bm{A}$ to $\bm{B}$ does not yield a proof that Borel non-$\bm{B}$ implies Borel non-$\bm{A}$.
+Borel morphisms have been studied in \cite{blass-borel}, \cite{mildenberger} and \cite{tukey}.
+The latter article provides a diagram of all the characteristics in Figure~\ref{fig_vand} with respect to Borel morphisms.
+But for our purposes, even Borel morphisms are insufficient since the existence of such a morphism from $\bm{A}$ to $\bm{B}$ does not yield a proof that Borel non-$\bm{B}$ implies Borel non-$\bm{A}$.
 Moreover, it is sometimes the case that Borel non-$\bm{B}$ implies Borel non-$\bm{A}$, and yet there is no morphism from $\bm{A}$ to $\bm{B}$ at all.
-For instance, we shall show in the next section that $\mathsf{s}\rightarrow\mathsf{r}$, but of course there are models in which $\mathfrak{s}<\mathfrak{r}$.
+For instance, we show in the next section that $\mathsf{s}\rightarrow\mathsf{r}$, even though there are models in which $\mathfrak{s}<\mathfrak{r}$.
 What we need instead is the following.